whytin/ASR_Network/README.md

 Results so far have been disappointing.
 Using a kaldi network of the same size and DBN pretraining achieves an 11-12% WER, I'm still trying to get past 16.
 I believe the underlying problem is I've got 10 hours of training data (aurora4), the linked papers have an order of magnitude more; per [3](http://research.google.com/pubs/pub38131.html) the more data you have the less pretraining matters.
 Meaning it's hard for me to replicate the papers acheiving close to DBN-level results with discriminative pretraining.

-Currently has stacked autoencoders implemented for pretraining.
-Trying to get that to work.
+Currently trying out weight entropy regularization with discriminative pretraining.

 # hdf5 data format